ddukbg/github-enterprise-mcp/README.md

 An MCP (Model Context Protocol) server for integration with GitHub Enterprise API.
 This server provides an MCP interface to easily access repository information, issues, PRs, and more from GitHub Enterprise in Cursor.

+## Compatibility

+This project is primarily designed for GitHub Enterprise Server environments, but it also works with:
+- GitHub.com
+- GitHub Enterprise Cloud

+> **Note**: Some enterprise-specific features (like license information and enterprise statistics) will not work with GitHub.com or GitHub Enterprise Cloud.

 ## Key Features

 - Retrieve repository list from GitHub Enterprise instances
 - Get detailed repository information
 - List repository branches
 - View file and directory contents
+- Manage issues and pull requests
+- Repository management (create, update, delete)
+- GitHub Actions workflows management
 - Access enterprise statistics
 - Enhanced error handling and user-friendly response formatting